federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 Then I was looking at the number of times resize is called during a manual resize of the application window with the mouse.
 I needed to handle a Windows message not handled so far and act only when resize has finished (WM_EXITSIZEMOVE, `RSP-18851`).
-You will always have a hard time debugging or finally improving something related to resizing if you do not have that.
+You will have a hard time debugging or finally improving something related to resizing if you do not have that.

 It is important that the Viewport is not client aligned and therefore not automatically resized.
 Just set the size of it whenever something has finished changing.